Wetland habitat such as this in increasingly

 completed in 2009 to allow improved access over a stream via an old cattle

-In 2009 Action with Communities in Rural England (ACRE) and the
+2009, Action with Communities in Rural England (ACRE) and

-Warwickshire Rural Community Council (WRCC) announced a grant award to
+the Warwickshire Rural Community Council (WRCC) awarded a

 Repairing & Stabilising the Boardwalk Extension

-the repairing and stabilising the main boardwalk at the reserve, members of
+the repairing and stabilising the main boardwalk in at the reserve in 2015,

-Wolvey Environmental Group repaired and stabilised the boardwalk Spur.
+members of Wolvey Environmental Group repaired and stabilised the boardwalk

 For views of current signage: